syphon-lang/syphon/docs/built-ins.md

 - exit

-Exits from the process with the status code provided, the status code maps to 0-255 range and if you provide any value other than integer it will exit with 1 instead
+Exits from the process with the status code provided, the status code maps to 0-255 range and if you provide any value other than int it will exit with 1 instead

 Usage:

 ```
 exit(10) # exits with 10
 exit(-2) # exits with 254 instead
-exit("") # exits with 1 because "" is not an integer
+exit("") # exits with 1 because "" is provided
 ```

 - typeof